 29. Customer Content

-As between Customer and TermScout, Customer owns all content provided by Customer (“Customer Content”), and TermScout may not use or disclose any Customer Content except as permitted herein and as needed to provide the Services to Customer.
+As between Customer and TermScout, Customer owns all content provided by Customer (“Customer Content”), and TermScout may not use or disclose any Customer Content except as permitted under the Agreement and as needed to provide the Services to Customer.

 30. Data Rights and Security

-- At all times TermScout will process Personal Data only for the purposes contemplated by the Agreement.
+- At all times TermScout will process Personal Data only for the purposes of providing the Services.

-- TermScout will limit access to Personal Data to its personnel who have a need to know the information for the purposes contemplated by the Agreement.
+- TermScout will limit access to Personal Data to its personnel who have a need to know the information for the purposes of providing the Services.

 - TermScout may use Personal Data on an anonymized basis for its legitimate business purposes.